LinkedIn Guide

 Btw if you use Salesrobot to send and manage your connection requests, it’ll keep an eye on your pending connection requests and withdraw old requests for you, so you don't have to do it manually.

-Fix #5 - If Linkedin banned you, just follow their rules
+Fix #5 - If LinkedIn banned you, just follow their rules

 Like any social platform, LinkedIn has rules to maintain a respectful and professional atmosphere.
 These guidelines are there for a reason - to ensure a pleasant experience for all users.

-So, what do I mean by "just follow their rules"?
-It's quite straightforward., avoid any behavior that might go against LinkedIn's policies.
+It's quite straightforward, avoid any behavior that might go against LinkedIn's policies.

 This includes not sending too many connection requests in a short period or not engaging in spammy practices.

 Think about it this way: Would you want your LinkedIn feed cluttered with spammy content and random connections?
 I guess not.
-So, be considerate of others and play by the rules.

 By doing so, you'll not only fix the issue but also improve your networking experience on LinkedIn.